nmn0gueira/mpc-experiments/README.md

     - sum (grouping by a single column)
     - average (grouping by a single column)
     - frequency/mode
 - 'linreg': Linear regression.
 Computes the coefficients of a linear regression model.
+By default, uses the standard scaler to scale the data.

 ### TBD (for now)
-- 'standard_scaler': Add the standard scaler to the linear regression model as the default option.
-- 'hist_2d': 2D histogram.
+- 'hist2d': 2D histogram.
 Computes the frequency of each pair of values in two columns.

+## Additional Notes
+The programs in this repository all assume that the input for both parties is already matched (as if each record in order from both parties had the same id) since the focus is on the computation itself and not the matching.